Gospel & Culture blog

 All over the world, people seem to reify their behaviors as cultural facts.
 For example, I have heard Aussies avow their cultural identity in terms of informality ("We are so informal that we don't even call our physician 'doctor') and collectivism ("Don't be too puffed up: When a poppy stands out from the others, we clip it").
 Or my East Asian students occasionally avow their Confucian penchant for self-improvement through education.
 So it is not just outsiders who attest to cultural stereotypes (perhaps to freeze the cultural expressions of the Other as backwards, or inferior); but cultural insiders also embrace, or freeze these cultural expressions when it is advantageous to them.
 The identification of these cultural differences has been a preoccupation of intercultural studies since Edward Hall popularized the field through the Foreign Service Institute.

 Anyone who has spent time in other cultures recognizes difference.
 Yet, postmodernism has called into question all "facts" including "cultural facts."
-In fact, Wicker (in Werbner and Modood) argues that earlier anthropological notions culture were too essentialist about the differences-as if culture was a portable "rucksack" that could be carried around as a bounded whole -- homogenous and never changing.
-Instead, many sociologists and literary critics argue, all culture is is the current hodgepodge of hybridities (and that's all it ever has been, as societies borrow "culture" from others).
+In fact, Wicker (in Werbner and Modood) argues that earlier anthropological notions of culture were too essentialist when describing the differences-as if culture was a portable "rucksack" that could be carried around as a bounded whole.
+They viewed ethnolinguistic cultures as homogenous and static.
+Instead, many sociologists and literary critics argue, all ethnolinguistic cultures are the hodgepodge of hybridities (and that's all it ever has been, as societies borrow "culture" from others).
 Wicker calls this hybridizing process "creolization"-- taking something from the other, and making it your own.
-The process of "enculturation" then is not teaching a bounded cultural wholesale to children, but simply all the hybridization we go through, throughout our life.
-And he argues that this is not as much tied to ethnicity as it is to social class-- ethnic Chinese in the USA who have lots of social opportunities to hang out with the majority culture are going to hybridize more than the poorer Chinese in "ethnic enclaves."
+The process of "enculturation" then is not transmitting a bounded culture wholesale to our children, but simply all the hybridization of cultures that we all go through, throughout our lives.
+And Wicker argues that this creolization is not as much tied to ethnicity as it is to social class-- ethnic Chinese in the USA who have lots of social opportunities to hang out with the majority culture are going to hybridize to White culture more than poorer Chinese in "ethnic enclaves" will.

-Interestingly, the discussion of hybridity is polarized: critical, postcolonial theorists (like Bhaba) see hybridity as a way of asserting differentness, uniqueness, of saying "we aren't giving in to the global machine."
-Yet "globalists" who are fans of globalization, see the same data, yet interpret the hybridity of global trends (McDonalds, Christianity, etc ) as a way of ENTERING the global culture, not as a way of rejecting it.
+Interestingly, the discussion of hybridity is polarized: critical, postcolonial theorists (like Bhaba) see hybridity as a way of asserting differentness, uniqueness, of saying "we aren't assimilating to the global norms that are exported especially by the West."
+Yet "globalists" (fans of globalization), see the same data, yet interpret the hybridity of global trends (McDonalds, Christianity, etc ) as a way of ENTERING the global culture, not as a way of rejecting it.

 To give a simple example of how culture is a hybrid rather than a static fact, I just came across a youtube video on the difference between public displays of affection in Japan compared to the USA.
 Yet postmodernism, and common sense in this globalized age, has caused us to question whether it would be possible to speak of a "Japanese attitude toward public displays of affection."
 Surely attitudes in the country of a 120 million vary widely, depending on religion, age, background, exposure to other cultures, etc. And this goes for Japanese, or American, attitudes about punctuality, authority, or any other feature we may consider "cultural."
 In short, postmodern (or critical) theorists argue that any reduction of behavior to "culture" is essentialist-- reifying culture as fact, rather than a social construction.